kaisKa/authentication-manager/README.md

 Briefly, this is a microsevice of a bigger system responsible for the authentication part of the system performe the basic Identification and Authentication functionality.

-the services is use case of Keycloak an IAM tool resposible of generating JWT and manage it, store passwords and manage them, manage roles, mange users and client.
+the services is usecase of using Keycloak an IAM tool resposible of generating JWT and manage it, store passwords and manage them, manage roles, mange users and client.

+the service show case of a multi tenant appplication

+what is a multi tenant application ?? is a system the has more than one kind of groub of user thad need to manage thier resources without affecting other tenant resources, think of that as a resedital building, each flat belong to an owner 'user' each flat has it own electricity and warter supplyments, also no budy can enter a flat without a unique key "with in our service will represented by the JWT token"

+## soucre code

+### config folder

+You will find

+### service folder
+You will find ####Authservice class